paulanthonymeier/pair-programmer-mern/README.md

 ### Organiser / Educator Users

 _**User Onboarding**_
-An Organiser/Educator user will initially be required to create an account for the Intitution / Organisation that they represent, as well as their own individual user account.
+An Organiser/Educator user will initially be required to create an account for the Institution / Organisation that they represent, as well as their own individual user account.
 An existing Organiser/Educator can then proceed to create other Organiser/Educator and Participant/Student accounts, or send invitations to join via email.
 - Signup for a user account and create the Intitution / Organisation.
 - Create Intitution / Organisation locations or campuses to accomodate for organisation that have mulitple locations/campuses.
 - Create other Organisers/Educators and Participants/Students user accounts, and send them an email invitation.